 \section{Summary and Conclusions}

-With this work, we have introduced a (proto) Foundation Model working on low-level input features (\textit{i.e.}, pixelated readout systems) for Nuclear Physics applications.
-We have shown through a series of closure tests that our model is capable of performing both generative, and reconstruction tasks in which we are able to leverage fine-tuning to increase computational efficiency.
+We present a (proto) foundation model designed to process low-level detector inputs (\textit{e.g.}, pixelated readout systems), with demonstrated use in nuclear physics contexts and potential relevance to other particle detection environments.
+Through a series of closure tests, we have demonstrated that our model can perform both generative and reconstruction objectives, leveraging fine-tuning to improve computational efficiency for targeted applications.

 In the case of generative modeling, our discretized approach in space allows potential for capturing low-level geometric effects seen in DIRC detectors, an advancement over prior methods \cite{giroux2025generativemodelsfastsimulation}.
-Moreover, we have introduced a method in which we alleviate the need for excess quantization over continuous domains, allowing the physical sensor resolutions of detectors to be respected through adjacent vocabularies.
-Our method fuses spatial and temporal information through Causal Multi-Head Cross Attention (CMHCA), yielding temporally aware spatial embeddings that are subsequently processed using standard transformer blocks.
+Moreover, we have introduced a method in which we potentially alleviate the need for excess quantization over continuous domains, allowing the physical sensor resolutions of detectors to be respected through adjacent vocabularies.
+Our method fuses spatial and temporal information through Causal Multi-Head Cross Attention, yielding temporally aware spatial embeddings that are subsequently processed using standard transformer blocks.
+We further show that multiple classes (\textit{e.g.}, pions and kaons) can be contained within a singular generative model using a Mixture of Experts without loss of granularity in comparison to multiple independent models.
+This is a key advancement over previous methods in which independent models were used to prevent over mixing of modes as momentum increases---crucial for particle identification applications where the probability density function differs marginally at the hit level.
 We believe this architecture is both flexible and broadly applicable to a variety of detector systems, including calorimeters.